Algorithmic bias: Google Search

 While users generate results that are "completed" automatically, Google has failed to remove sexist and racist autocompletion text.
 For example, Algorithms of Oppression: How Search Engines Reinforce Racism Safiya Noble notes an example of the search for "black girls", which was reported to result in pornographic images.
 Google claimed it was unable to erase those pages unless they were considered unlawful.

+Internet search engines like Google, Yahoo and Microsoft Bing use algorithms to determine the "rank" of websites, offer search suggestions and organise content around relevance, popularity, and user activity.
+Due to the ability of these systems to learn from large amounts of historical data and user behaviour, they can produce social biases that are already present in society.

+Researchers have argued that search engines are not neutral tools because of their ability to influence what information people see, as well as the most visible information.Search results and even search field auto-completion can feed into racial/ethnic stereotypes, or be underrepresented or presented differently to various social groups, especially women and racial minorities, potentially shaping people's views of social issues and social groups as a whole.

+Because of search engines' role in creating and curating public knowledge and access to information, they have garnered interest among researchers and policymakers for research into algorithmic bias and AI governance research that aims to find ways to explain and prevent discriminatory outcomes of search technologies.
+Researchers and policymakers have argued that companies provide a better explanation of how search algorithms work as well as develop methods for the identification and reduction of discriminatory outcomes.
+These issues associated with search engines have resulted in more debates, especially regarding transparency, accountability, and fairness when it comes to search technologies.

 Obstacles to research

 Several problems impede the study of large-scale algorithmic bias, hindering the application of academically rigorous studies and public understanding.

 Defining fairness

 Literature on algorithmic bias has focused on the remedy of fairness, but definitions of fairness are often incompatible with each other and the realities of machine learning optimization.
 For example, defining fairness as an "equality of outcomes" may simply refer to a system producing the same result for all people, while fairness defined as "equality of treatment" might explicitly consider differences between individuals.
 As a result, fairness is sometimes described as being in conflict with the accuracy of a model, suggesting innate tensions between the priorities of social welfare and the priorities of the vendors designing these systems.
 In response to this tension, researchers have suggested more care to the design and use of systems that draw on potentially biased algorithms, with "fairness" defined for specific applications and contexts.